mkocaoglu/mkocaoglu.github.io/_pages/publications.md

 The links below will take you to the publishers' pages.
 For the most recent versions of the papers including corrections, please refer to the arXiv versions [here](https://arxiv.org/search/?query=Murat+Kocaoglu&searchtype=author&abstracts=show&order=-announced_date_first&size=50).

 ## Machine Learning
+32. M. M. Rahman, M. Kocaoglu, "Modular Learning of Deep Causal Generative Models for High-dimensional Causal Inference," to appear in Proc. of **ICML'24**, Vienna, Austria, July 2024.

+31. Z. Jiang, M. Kocaoglu, "Conditional Common Entropy for Instrumental Variable Testing and Partial Identification," to appear in Proc. of **ICML'24**, Vienna, Austria, July 2024.

+30. M. Q. Elahi, L. Wei, M. Kocaoglu, M. Ghasemi, "Adaptive Online Experimental Design for Causal Discovery," to appear in Proc. of **ICML'24**, Vienna, Austria, July 2024.

-29. Sean Kulinski, Zeyu Zhou, Ruqi Bai, Murat Kocaoglu, David I. Inouye [Towards Characterizing Domain Counterfactuals for Invertible Latent Causal Models](https://openreview.net/forum?id=v1VvCWJAL8)" to appear in Proc. of **ICLR'24**, Vienna, Austria, May 2024.
+29. S. Kulinski, Z. Zhou, R. Bai, M. Kocaoglu, D. I. Inouye [Towards Characterizing Domain Counterfactuals for Invertible Latent Causal Models](https://openreview.net/forum?id=v1VvCWJAL8)" to appear in Proc. of **ICLR'24**, Vienna, Austria, May 2024.

 28. M. Kocaoglu, "[Characterization and Learning of Causal Graphs with Small Conditioning Sets](https://openreview.net/forum?id=cANkPsVtsw)," to appear in Proc. of **NeurIPS'23**, New Orleans, LA, USA, Dec.
 2023.